MarcinParda/MarcinParda/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com?lines=Frontend+Developer;Next.js,+Typescript+Enthusiast;Learning+Nest.js&center=true&width=500&height=50"></a>
 </p>
 <p>
-Advent of Code participant.
 Code mentor.
 Open source contributor.
 React & Next.js enthusiast.
+IT meeting participant.
+Advent of Code participant.
 Fan of lofi music.

 I am an optimistic enthusiast who found happiness in learning new things.
 A relaxed and fun atmosphere is important to me when interacting with people.
 I enjoy confronting my views and thoughts with others.
 On the way to becoming fullstack.